Cbyernus/SteamVR/Action-manifest.md

 ## Localization

-**localization** - This array contains localized strings for action and action set names for any number of locales.
+This array contains localized strings for action and action set names for any number of locales.
+Steam supports over 25 languages, users have come to expect that Applications present details in their native language.

 **language_tag** - The language tag is the ISO-639-1 + ISO-3166-1 alpha-2 code for the locale that this section of the action manifest file refers to.